🌐 2026 NYMEX Natural Gas: “The January Rebound”

 🧭 The Takeaway

-Over the past three winters, Week 3 of January has consistently been a turning point for natural gas prices.
-This year could be no different.
+Over the past three winters, Week 3 of January has consistently marked a turning point for natural gas prices.
+With strong heating demand, tighter inventories, and rising LNG exports, NYMEX may soon shift into a bullish recovery phase.

-🔔 Call to Action: Stay Ahead of the Energy Curve
+🔔 Stay Ahead of the Energy Curve

-• Watch weekly EIA inventory reports.
+• Monitor weekly EIA inventory reports

-• Stay alert for technical breakouts above $3.50.
+• Watch for technical breakouts above $3.50

 ⚠️ Disclaimer